 I had just come off a terrible experience with print-on-demand publishing.
 Impatient as always, I sent my first two novellas and a collection of short stories to a company called Xlibris, and I did not have money for their editing services or any of the dozens of other extras that traditional publishers offer as part of their regular business.
 Consequently, my books went unsold to all but a few loyal friends, and as 2004 rolled around, I decided that I would go into the publishing business for myself.
 I learned how to make chapbooks by dissecting The Vehicle—the EIU English Department’s publication for student poetry, fiction, and photography.

 Chapbooks, traditionally, are four to forty-eight pages in length and consist of a regular 8.5 x 11 inch piece of paper folded over and bound together by stitching or staples.
 They were very popular during the 16th and 17th centuries when printing was expensive and time consuming.
 Today, pamphlets and chapbooks can be printed for pennies on the dollar.
 At 5 or 10 cents a page (at an average print shop), you can make dozens of pamphlets for very little cost.

 I sold my first chapbook, The Distance of Sorrow, for five dollars.
 The Distance of Sorrow was a sixteen page story that I expanded into a “special edition” and hawked to my dad’s friends and coworkers.
 In that form, and with all the “special features” included, the booklet ran exactly 42 pages.
 Its special features included author commentary, deleted scenes, and alternate endings.
 The response was positive.

-Join me on Thursday, October 9th for the exciting conclusion of “The Weird and Wild Side of Coles County”!
+Check the exciting conclusion of “The Weird and Wild Side of Coles County” in Part 3.